Ba3a-G/Check-Valorant/Passwordless-Login/readme.md

 ## How to set up your own Passwordless Login URL?
 Don't worry.
 It's not as difficult as it sounds.
 Plus, we have prepared a few tutorials.
 You can also tweet me [@Ba3a_Gamzo](https://twitter.com/Ba3a_Gamzo) for help, or you can follow the easiest method, i.e. enter your password on our website.
 Below are the few methods that you can employ to create your own URL.
 ### DIY (for devs)
 Do it yourself.
-Just make sure that it does not take more than 4 seconds to load.
-You can use this awesome script for reference.
+Just make sure that you are using https and it does not take more than 4 seconds to load.
+You can use [this](https://github.com/RumbleMike/ValorantClientAPI/blob/master/Docs/RSO_AuthFlow.py) awesome script for reference.
 ### Amazon Web Services (AWS)
 We will use AWS Lambda and AWS API Gateway to create you a serverless function that returns your Access Key on an URL.
 That way you don't have to share your password with us, it will stay on _your_ AWS account.
 Let's get building, shall we?
 The process is very simple and will take 20 minutes at max, just follow along.